-This permit is only for the development described in this Coastal Development Permit.
-Pursuant to Title 14 California Code of Regulations section 13250(b)(6) and 13253(b)(6), the exemptions otherwise provided in Public Resources Code section 30610(a) and (b) shall not apply to the development governed by this Coastal Development Permit.
-Accordingly, any future structures, future improvements, or change of use to the permitted structures authorized by this permit, including but not limited to, any grading, clearing or other disturbance of vegetation other than as provided for in the approved landscape plan prepared pursuant to Special Condition 5, Landscaping and Fuel Modification Plans, shall require an amendment to this Coastal Development Permit from the Commission or shall require an additional coastal development permit from the Commission or from the applicable certified local government.
+This permit is only for the development described in Coastal Development Permit No. 4-11-051.
+Pursuant to Title 14 California Code of Regulations section 13250(b)(6), the exemptions otherwise provided in Public Resources Code section 30610(a) shall not apply to the development governed by this Coastal Development Permit.
+Accordingly, any future structures, future improvements, or change of use to the permitted structures authorized by this permit, including but not limited to, any grading, clearing or other disturbance of vegetation other than as provided for in the approved landscape plan prepared pursuant to Special Condition 5, Landscaping and Fuel Modification Plans, shall require an amendment to Coastal Development Permit No. 4-11-051 from the Commission or shall require an additional coastal development permit from the Commission or from the applicable certified local government.